Code-Institute-Submissions/b1ndark-project3/README.md

   8. Type ```git clone``` in the terminal and paste the copied repository link.
   9. After all that just Press enter to create the clone.

+#### Heroku deployment

+  1. Within your opened project in codeanywhere or gitpod you will have to freeze requirements.txt file
+    - Type the command "pip3 freeze > requirements.txt"
+  2. Make sure you commit and push it
+  3. Open and login to your Heroku account
+  4. Once your dashboard opens, on the top right hand corner click on New and than on the Create new app
+  5. Give your app a name and select the location
+  6. Once created, the app dashboard will open.
+  7. Select Settings tab
+  8. Go down to Config Vars and add to Key "PORT" and to value "8000"
+  9. Next go to Buildpacks and add "heroku/python" and "heroku/nodejs"
+    - Make sure they are in this order first "heroku/python" and then in second "heroku/nodejs"
+  10. After all that select Deploy tab
+  11. Go down to Deployment method and select GitHub
+  12. Connect to your GitHub and enter the repository
+  13. Once is connected you can either have automatic or manual deployment
+  14. Choose your prefered one by pressing deploy

 [Back to the top](#blackjack-game)